 Other Infrastructure Summary Assessment Further Work Air Quality Site is located immediately to the north of the A610 dual carriageway.
 The site is not within an Air Quality Management Area (AQMA).
 Mitigation (dependent upon detail of development).
 Separation distance / buffer from the A610 may be required.
-Community Facilities Nottinghamshire County Council may seek contributions- towards libraries to mitigate the impact of the- development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.
 Education BBC Note: The limited number of dwellings proposed does not give rise to a realistic prospect of a new school.
 Contributions will still be required to address capacity issues at existing schools.
 This was discussed at a meeting between Broxtowe Borough Council and Nottinghamshire County Council on 24 th July 2018 July which was arranged to discuss the provision of infrastructure to support the Part 2 Local Plan.
 Further discussion required with LA as part of the planning application process.
 This will require both authorities to work together to plan appropriate solutions.

 Other Infrastructure Summary Assessment Further Work Green Infrastructure Open Space The site is located to the south of GI Corridor 2.8 and to the north of GI Corridor 2.7.
 This site offers good potential to enhance the two adjacent GI corridors.
-On- site open space would not be required given the close proximity of BBC's existing open space at Hall Om Wong.
+Onsite open space would not be required given the close proximity of BBC's existing open space at Hall Om Wong.
 This open space would need to be enhanced as part of any development.
 The Green Infrastructure corridor opportunity for enhancement makes reference to this.
 Section 106 contributions would also be sought to upgrade the play area at Hall Om Wong.
 This site offers good potential to enhance the two adjacent GI corridors.
 [BBC Parks and Environment advice note, May 2017].
 Further dialogue with BBC Parks & Environment required.
-Opportunities for change / opportunities for enhancement of GI Corridors will need to be addressed as per the Green Infrastructure Strategy at the planning application stage.
-Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £65,018.
+Opportunities for change / opportunities for enhancement of GI Corridors will need to be Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £65,018.
 [Nottingham West CCG figures, April 2017].
 Nottingham West CCG response to 2017 Publication Consultation in relation to the sites proposed in Kimberley: We would ask for a Section 106 contribution to be requested in order to increase the physical clinical space required to meet the demands of the increase in population brought about by the housing developments.
 Further discussion with the Nottingham West CCG as part of the planning application process.
 Utilities Electricity - No abnormal requirements.
 Gas - no abnormal requirements.
 Waste water - Please refer to 'Flood Risk' section.
 Water supply - no abnormal requirements anticipated.
 IT - No abnormal requirements.
 Further discussion with Utilities providers required as part of planning application.

-Other Infrastructure Summary Assessment Further Work Waste, Recycling & Recycling capacity at the Giltbrook Recycling Liaison with BBC Waste & Recycling will be Energy Management Centre is generally sufficient.
+Other Infrastructure Summary Assessment Further Work Other Infrastructure Waste, Recycling & Energy Management Recycling capacity at the Giltbrook Recycling Centre is generally sufficient.
 There is a severe shortage of space for additional dry recycling through the existing Waste Transfer Station (WTS) in Giltbrook.
 Any additional inputs / outputs to / from this WTS site will be constrained.
 Expansion would be difficult to achieve and so NCC would potentially be looking at developing a new WTS.
 Developer contributions to support that would be essential.
-[NCC representations prior to March 2017 stakeholder meeting] Each dwelling will require space for 4 bins to be located at the property.
-[NCC comments during March 2017 stakeholder meeting] required.
+[NCC representations prior to March 2017 stakeholder meeting] Each dwelling will require space for 4 bins to be Further Work Liaison with BBC Waste & Recycling will be required. located at the property.
+[NCC comments during March 2017 stakeholder meeting]